fsciortino/Aurora/docs/tutorial.rst

   out = asim.run_aurora(D_z, V_z)

-which is blazing fast!
-Depending on how many time and radial points you have requested (a few hundreds by default), how many charge states you are simulating, etc., a simulation could take as little as <50 ms, which is a significant improvement with respect to other codes.
-If you add `use_julia=True` to the :py:meth:`~aurora.core.run_aurora` call the run will be even faster; make sure to wear your seatbelt.
+Blazing fast!
+Depending on how many time and radial points you have requested (a few hundreds by default), how many charge states you are simulating, etc., a simulation could take as little as <50 ms, which is significantly faster than other code, as far as we know.
+If you add `use_julia=True` to the :py:meth:`~aurora.core.run_aurora` call the run will be even faster; wear your seatbelt!

 You can easily check the quality of particle conservation in the various reservoirs by using::